clj-commons/citrus/README.md

                      :controllers {:counter control}}))
 ```

+The value at the `:state` key is the initial state.
+You can pass either an atom of empty map that will be populated with the `:init` event or an atom with a map containing the whole initial state, modeled at your convenience.

+The value at the `:controllers` key is a map from key to controller function.
+The controller stores its state as a value of its key from this map.
+So the keys in the `:controllers` will be reflected in the `:state` atom.
+This is where modeling state happens and application domains keep separated.

+*NOTE*: the `:init` event pattern isn't enforced at all by scrum, but we consider it a good idea for 2 reasons :
+- it decouples the setup of scrum with the gathering of the initial state, gathering that could happen in several ways (hardcoded, read from some global JSON/Transit data pasted in HTML from the server, a user event, etc.)
+- it allows setting a global watcher in the atom for ad-hoc stuff outside of the normal scrum cycle for maximum flexibility.

-### Dispatcher
+### Dispatch event with the Dispatcher

-Dispatcher communicates intention to perform an action, whether it is state update or a network request.
+Dispatcher communicates intention to perform an action, whether it is updating the state or performing a network request.
 By default an action is executed asynchronously, use `dispatch-sync!` when synchronous action is required:

 ```clojure
 (scrum.core/dispatch! reconciler :controller-name :action-name &args)